 B-311-1: Residency Requirement

-There is no requirement for how long a customer must have lived in Texas before being considered for eligibility for VR services; they must only be present in the state of Texas.
+It is not required that a customer reside in Texas to be considered eligible for VR services; he or she must only be present in Texas.
 To confirm that the customer is present in the state, the customer must meet with VR staff in person before the his or her eligibility can be determined by the VR counselor.

-If the customer is a recipient of SSI or SSDI benefits and therefore presumed eligible for VR services, the customer must meet in person with the VR staff before the customer's eligibility is determined.
-For more information on presumptive eligibility, see B-302: Presumption of Eligibility for Social Security Recipients.
+If a customer presents an unexpired identification or authorization for employment document with an out-of-state address, staff should ask the customer if he or she is receiving VR services from another state.
+If the answer is yes, VR staff must coordinate with the out-of-state VR agency to ensure that services are not duplicated.

 …